 The Department of Music offers auditions on the dates listed below.
-However, if these dates do not suit your schedule, you may request a different date on the form below.
-Auditioning as early as possible is strongly encouraged for optimum scholarship consideration.
+However, if these dates do not suit your schedule, you may request a different date on the scheduling form or submit a video audition.

 Follow the links below "Preparing for your audition" to learn more about audition expectations.

-Auditioned scholarships will be renewed annually, provided the student continues participation in a major ensemble (Chorale or Symphonic Band), takes applied lessons, remains a full-time student in good standing at Malone University, and shows progress on the auditioned instrument based on juries and teacher recommendations.
+Scholarships will be renewed annually, provided the student continues participation in a major ensemble (Chorale or Band), takes applied lessons, remains a full-time student in good standing at Malone University, and shows progress on the auditioned instrument.

 Half of each award will be credited to the student's account each semester.